Student Complaint Procedure

 - This procedure ensures thorough investigations, affording all involved parties an opportunity to submit evidence relevant to the grievance.

-- If the complainant wishes to file an appeal of the resolution, the complainant shall notify the Dean of Student Affairs of the appeal in writing with a copy of the initial student grievance and copy of the administrators written resolution.
-The written appeal must be signed by the complainant, and submitted within 10 business days of the administrator's resolution.
+- If the student wishes to file an appeal of the resolution, the student shall notify the Dean of Student Affairs of the appeal in writing with a copy of the initial student grievance and copy of the administrators written resolution.
+The written appeal must be signed by the student, and submitted within 10 business days of the administrator's resolution.
 Determination as to whether appeals submitted after this deadline will be considered on a case-by-case basis.

 Emergency or Immediate Assistance